huaminghuangtw/Evergreen-Notes/Permanent-Notes/Journey over destination.md

 > _“God will not look you over for medals, degrees or diplomas but for scars.” — Elbert Hubbard_

 > _[“The end of a melody is not its goal: but nonetheless, had the melody not reached its end it would not have reached its goal either.
 A parable.” ― Friedrich Nietzsche](https://www.goodreads.com/quotes/7368-the-end-of-a-melody-is-not-its-goal-but)_

+> _“Progress is a natural result of staying focused on the process of doing anything.
+When you stay on purpose, focused in the present moment, the goal comes toward you with frictionless ease.” ― Thomas M. Sterner, [The Practicing Mind: Developing Focus and Discipline in Your Life Master Any Skill or Challenge by Learning to Love the Process](https://www.goodreads.com/work/quotes/326331)_

+> _“When, instead, your goal is to focus on the process and stay in the present, then there are no mistakes and no judging.
+You are just learning and doing.
+You are executing the activity, observing the outcome, and adjusting yourself and your practice energy to produce the desired result.
+There are no bad emotions, because you are not judging anything.” ― Thomas M. Sterner, [The Practicing Mind: Developing Focus and Discipline in Your Life Master Any Skill or Challenge by Learning to Love the Process](https://www.goodreads.com/work/quotes/326331)_

 ---